joinmarket-webui/jamdocs/docs/glossary.md

 companies to de-anonymize actors.
 The concept was introduced in 2013 by Gregory Maxwell.[^gmaxwell1][^gmaxwell2]

-All CoinJoins are collaborative transactions.
-The two main types of CoinJoins are equal-output and unequal-output.
-Other differences might be interactivity and number of participants.
+All CoinJoin transactions are collaborative transactions.
+The two main types of CoinJoin transactions are equal-output and unequal-output CoinJoins.
+Other differences might be interactivity (or lack thereof) and number of participants.

 [^gmaxwell1]: [I taint rich!](https://bitcointalk.org/?topic=139581) Maxwell, Jan.
 2013
 [^gmaxwell2]: [CoinJoin: Bitcoin privacy for the real world](https://bitcointalk.org/?topic=279249) Maxwell, Aug.
 2013